 The dry season in Montezuma is between December-April.
 It is a great time to visit for spring-like weather and clear blue skies.
 However if you want cheaper hotel rates and less crowds, the rainy season is also a good time to visit (May-November).

-There are several beautiful beaches to explore along the coast of Montezuma.
+There are several beautiful beaches to explore along the coast of Montezuma, Nicoya.
 Take a walk and visit Playa Las Manchas, Piedra Colorado, Playa Grande and Playa Cocalitos.

 Book your hotel early: